 - Evening: Short shower (max.
 5-10 minutes), rich night care

-Recommended entry:
+Recommended Start:

 - Supplement: Stress reduction through daily 10-minute meditation

-Week | Itching (1-10) | Sleep quality | Methods used | Special features |
+| Week | Itch (1-10) | Sleep Quality | Methods Applied | Particularities |

-1-2 | 8-9 | Bad | Hemp seed oil cream, oat bath | Adjustment phase |
+| 1-2 | 8-9 | Poor | Hemp seed oil cream, oat bath | Adjustment phase |

-3-4 | 6-7 | Moderate | + Meditation, Aloe Vera | First improvement |
+| 3-4 | 6-7 | Moderate | + Meditation, Aloe Vera | First improvement |

-8-12 | 3-4 | Good | All 7 methods | Stable improvement |
+| 8-12 | 3-4 | Good | All 7 methods | Stable improvement |

-Typical errors:
+Typical Mistakes:

-- Neglecting care when improvements first appear
+- Neglecting care at the first signs of improvement

 - Impatience – natural healing takes time

-- Stress due to excessive expectations
+- Stress due to overly high expectations

-Innovative approaches on the horizon
+Innovative Approaches on the Horizon

-- Quality over quantity: A few high-quality products are more effective than many mediocre ones
+- Quality over Quantity: A few high-quality products are more effective than many mediocre ones

 **Frequently Asked Questions